Research Student

-My research interests lie in the area of safe and XAI-native wireless networks.
+My research interests lie in the area of safe and AI-native wireless networks.
 My master's thesis research

 was on resource allocation in heterogeneous wireless networks using deep reinforcement learning.
 I was fortunate to be